emapco/chemberta3/README.md

 The MoLFormer script used for benchmarking c3-MoLFormer is an adaptation of benchmark script given by MoLFormer team.

+Example:

-To run triplicate benchmarks for a specific model, use the following command:
+To run triplicate benchmarks for GCN model, use the following command:

 ```bash
 cd gcn_benchmark